VanessaRadogoshi/inlamning-filhantering/README.md

 After Benjamins feedback, I will try to make some changes to the code to make it work more effectively.
 I will try to find a solution to not have to rerun the code each time after one application.
 I will also add some more functionalities to the to-do list so that it will be more interessting and efficiant for the users.

 I want to first make the application case-insensitive.
 Right now the application is case-sensitive when i want to add, remove or complete a task.
 This is what I want to change.

+I want to add another function:
+- Be able to add the priority level of a new added task, which will be automatically saved on the csv file.